-Consequently, the best way to take vitamins is through a variety of well-balanced diet.
+Consequently, the best way to take vitamins is through a variety of well-balanced diets.
 Rich in natural sources of fat-soluble and water-soluble vitamins.

 In fact, are chemicals that come from water and the ground.
 Minerals are required in the daily diet.
 For strong bones, teeth, nerve and muscle function, water balance.
 And other essential body functions.

 For the most part, are compounds that assist in the building and repair of body tissue.
-As a result, helps defend your body from diseases and assist with healthy muscles.
-It begins in the stomach and completed in the small intestine.
+As a result, it helps defend the body from diseases and assists with healthy muscles.
+It begins in the stomach and completes in the small intestine.
 Examples: milk, meat, fish, beans, cheese, eggs, bread, vegetables, and poultry.

 Obviously, they are essential for healthy skin, the nervous system.
 And ultimately used to give a sense of fullness and flavor to food.
-Furthermore, fat is essential for holding our vital organs in place and its protection from injury.
+Furthermore, fat is essential for holding our vital organs in place and it’s protecting us from injury.
 To sum it up, fatty acids are in two categories—saturated and unsaturated.
 Examples: butter, lunch meat, chocolate, peanut butter, vegetable oil, and nuts.
 Be sure to know what your patient can and cannot have.
-Definitely, as the caregiver, you will be responsible for preparing small meals.
+As a caregiver, you will be responsible for preparing meals with healthy sources of fat.

 All in all, water makes up about 60 percent of the body.
 Consequently, water is essential to keeping you healthy.
 Furthermore, it carries proteins, carbohydrates, fats, vitamins, and minerals to all the cells.
 Throughout your entire body.
 It helps carry waste products from various organs to excrete from the body.
 Finally, water helps keep the body at a constant temperature.

 For the most part, your daily intake of water should be eight full glasses of water and other liquids.
-In brief, water cannot store.
-In the final analysis, it’s eliminated from the body in the form of urine, feces, perspiration, and in the air, we exhale.
+The body does not store water.
+It passes through the system and is eliminated from the body in the form of urine, feces, perspiration, and in the air, we exhale.
 Ultimately, if enough water is not taken in, the person becomes dehydrated.
 In the long run, serious problems can occur if not treated immediately.

 Examples of intake of water: